DeadBranches/logseq-queries-and-scripts/nextRefIcon.md

       resultString: resultString,
     });

-    /**
-     * Define the actual string values to be used in the output.
+    // Define the actual string values to be used in the output. const DEFAULT_NO_RESULTS = "&#x0000;";
-     */
-    const DEFAULT_NO_RESULTS = "&#x0000;";
     const outputStringValues = {
-      noResults: DEFAULT_NO_RESULTS, // Default content for "no results"
+      noResults: DEFAULT_NO_RESULTS,
       resultString: `${generateWhitespace(leftWhitespace)}&#x${
         queryResult[0].icon
       };${generateWhitespace(rightWhitespace)}`,